2ndliferich/Tour-Buggy-Island/README.md

 ---

-## Submission‑ready descriptions

-**Short (≤150 chars)**
-A drop‑in hover‑buggy tour and outdoor gallery system for Horizon Worlds—spawn, start/stop, and guide routes with simple triggers.

-**Long (≈500 chars)**
-Coastline Canvas Tour is a creator‑friendly hover‑buggy system for Horizon Worlds.
-Spawn 1/2/4‑seat buggies, start/stop rides with a single UI tap, and guide the route using placeable Guidance Triggers—no scripting required.
-Perfect for island galleries and scenic loops, it supports stop zones by tag or flag, per‑buggy or broadcast control, and clean local/network events.
-Includes utilities for despawn, respawn, and an optional Crown Falls fountain effect.
-Built by HumAi LLC (LuxeVR Club).

----

 ## Credit / Licensing

 **Credit requirement**: If you use this system (in part or whole), add a visible credit in your world description or an in‑world sign/panel: